NikolaiT/incolumitas/content/Security/detecing-proxies.md

 For the measurement without proxy: `(2 * 20) + 60 = 100ms`

 For the one with proxy: `(2 * 120) + 60 = 300ms` is much lower than `1100ms`.
 Therefore there is a proxy in between.

+## Collect enough normal un-proxied Latency Data

+In the next step it's time to obtain at least 100 samples for normal latencies without a proxy.

+Only when I know what normal unproxied traffic looks like, I can filter out proxied traffic.